National Democratic Alliance

-Its first chairman was Prime Minister Atal Bihari Vajpayee.
+Its first chairman was then Prime Minister of India Atal Bihari Vajpayee.
 L. K. Advani, the former Deputy Prime Minister, took over as chairman in 2004 and served until 2014, and Amit Shah has been the chairman since 2014.
 The coalition ruled from 1998 to 2004.
 The alliance returned to power in the 2014 general elections with a combined vote share of 38.5%.
 Its leader Narendra Modi was sworn in as Prime Minister of India on 26 May 2014.
 In the 2019 general election, the alliance further increased its tally to 353 seats with combined vote share of 45.43%.
+The alliance lost 60 seats in the 2024 general election, but retained enough to form a coalition government, a first in over 10 years.
+On 7 June 2024, Modi confirmed the support of 293 MPs to Droupadi Murmu, the President of India.
+This marked Modi's third term as Prime Minister and his first time heading a coalition government, with the Telugu Desam Party of Andhra Pradesh and Janata Dal (United) of Bihar emerging as two main allies.

 History

 The NDA was formed in May 1998 as a coalition to contest the general elections.
 The main aim of the NDA was to form an anti-Indian National Congress coalition.
 It was led by the BJP, and included several regional parties, including the Samata Party and the AIADMK, as well as Shiv Sena, but Shiv Sena broke away from the alliance in 2019 to join the Maha Vikas Aghadi with Congress and the NCP.
-Samata Party is also broke away from alliance in 2003 after formation of Janta Dal (United).
+Samata Party also broke away from alliance in 2003 after formation of Janta Dal (United).
 The Shiv Sena was the only member which shared the Hindutva ideology of the BJP.
 After the election, it was able to muster a slim majority with outside support from the Telugu Desam Party, allowing Atal Bihari Vajpayee to return as prime minister.

 The government collapsed within a year because the AIADMK withdrew its support.
 After the entry of a few more regional parties, the NDA proceeded to win the 1999 elections with a larger majority.
 Vajpayee became Prime Minister for a third time, and this time served a full five-year term.

 The NDA called elections in early 2004, six months ahead of schedule.
 Its campaign was based around the slogan of "India Shining" which attempted to depict the NDA government as responsible for a rapid economic transformation of the country.
 However, the NDA suffered a defeat, winning only a 186 seats in the Lok Sabha, compared to the 222 of the United Progressive Alliance led by the Congress, with Manmohan Singh succeeding Vajpayee as prime minister.
 Commentators have argued that the NDA's defeat was due to a failure to reach out to the rural masses.
+The scenario however changed quickly with the rise of Gujarat CM Narendra Modi who went on to become India's PM from 2014 onwards.